Analysis Repositories

 Type your name in at the researcher_name prompt, and accept the default 1 for github_org so that cookiecutter set things up to use your repository in the the SalishSeaCast GitHub organization.

-4. Go into your new analysis repository, add and commit the files that cookiecutter created for you, and push them to GitHub.
-On a Waterhole workstation do:
+2. Go into your new analysis repository, use Pixi to install the Python packages that are needed to work in it, add and commit the files that cookiecutter and Pixi created for you, and push them to GitHub.

 $ cd /ocean/$USER/MOAD/analysis-casey